 One to three days after exposure, a cold begins with a sore throat, discomfort in the nose, and sneezing.
 This is soon followed by a running nose and feeling unwell.

 Colds are typically not associated with high fever (fever shouldn’t reach more than 38.5°C).

+Headache, tiredness and muscle aches can occur.
+The watery secretions thicken during the first day and become yellow or green in colour due to the presence of white cells.
 This is the time when bacterial infection might worsen the illness.
-Since the lining of the upper airways is now inflamed, it is easier for normal bacteria inhabiting the surfaces to invade.
+Since the lining of the upper airways is now inflamed, it’s easier for normal bacteria inhabiting the surfaces to invade.

-Similarly, the Eustachian tube from the throat to the middle ear can close up, leading to middle ear infection (otitis media).
+Similarly, the Eustachian tube that stretches from the throat to the middle ear can close up, leading to middle ear infection (otitis media).
 In children, the virus itself can cause middle ear and sinus infections.

 Coughing is due to the irritation of the linings of these airways.
 Coughing is often worse in bed at night or on rising in the morning due to movement of secretions in response to a change in position.
-If other symptoms are improving, and the cough does not persist and is not productive, it is not a cause for concern.
+If other symptoms are improving, and the cough doesn’t persist and isn’t productive, it isn’t a cause for concern.

 Colds can also worsen other underlying illnesses.
-Chronic bronchitis due to smoking for example, can flare up with increased coughing and sputum production.
+Chronic bronchitis due to smoking, for example, can flare up with increased coughing and sputum production.
 It can significantly worsen the spasm of the airways in someone who has asthma, resulting in a sudden asthmatic episode.